StreetSupport/streetsupport-platform-web/config-readme.md

 - All test-related configurations are in the `config` directory
 - Build and styling configurations are in the root directory
-- ESLint configuration uses the modern flat config format in the `config` directory
+- ESLint configuration uses the modern flat config format in the root directory